 Common Reasons A Dog May Need To Be Surrendered or Re-homed

 While those of us in animal rescue always advocate for keeping a dog for life, we also understand that things sometimes happen that may require you to surrender your pet.

 Dogs are not just a pet – they are family.
 They bond, they feel and they can become depressed or showcase behavioral issues when they lose their families.
 So, it is important to look for options that will minimize the negative impact to a dogs mental – and physical health.

 Below are common reasons dogs are often surrendered by pet owners along with ways you can prevent this from needing to be an option for losing your dog!

 Pet allergies – if this is a first pet you may not have known you had allergies.
 This is common with children.
-But allergies do not have to mean surrendering your dog!
-Talk to a doctor to discuss options – you may just find a way to keep your beloved pet.
+But pet allergies do not have to mean surrendering your dog!
+Talk to a doctor to discuss options or invest in an air purifier that helps with pet dander.
+There are options available that may help you keep your beloved pet.

 Behavior issues – if your dog has begun exhibiting behavioral issues that you do not feel safe with, you may be considering finding them a new home.
 This is one issue that may be easily resolved though with some training or a behaviorist to find what is causing the issues.
 A few training sessions can easily fix the behavioral issue and have your dog back to their normal selves!

 We also have a great guide on the best questions to ask before adopting a dog that can help alleviate issues like this one!